scypher6/K-Bart/README.md

-# K-Bart
+# K-Bart - Backend
-An app that for to bartering and trading items.
+An app for to bartering and trading items.

 ## Technologies
 - Ruby-on-Rails